 This will be my approach to the year of 2017.

-To check out my progress read my latest post!
+To check out my progress read my 4 Ways to Happiness post!

 Change bad habits (procrastination, laziness, classic problems)